aftrskiy/sitemaybe/README.md

 # Aftermath Bootstrap
-This is a _new cloud_, based on Github Pages and servers.
+This is a _new cloud_, based on Github Pages and  Google and Github servers.

 ## Projects on this cloud
 Aftermath Apps - Python Russian Apps